JayHagerty/UpdateChecker/README.md

 **Update Checker** automatically checks all supported Oxide plugins for updates on server start or on command.
 This is useful to see if you are using an outdated, older versions of plugins.
 It will also automatically check for updates every hour, or at the time configured.
-Update Checker also supports the Email API and Push API plugins for instant notifications.
+Update Checker also supports the Email API, DiscordMessages API, and Push API plugins for instant notifications.

 ## Permissions